EWR VJ 101: Testing and evaluation

 On 10 April 1963, the X-1 made its first hovering flight.
 On 20 September 1963, the first transition from hovering flight to horizontal flight took place.
 The X-1 was first publicly exhibited at the May 1964 Hannover Air Show.
 The VJ 101C X-1 flew a total of 40 aerodynamic flights, 24 hover flights and 14 full transitions.
 In the course of these tests, the sound barrier was broken for the first time by a vertical takeoff aircraft; however, on 14 September 1964, a defect in the autopilot caused the X-1 to crash, sustaining some damage as a result.
 On 29 July 1964, the VJ 101 C flew at Mach 1.04 without use of an afterburner.

 On 12 June 1965, the second prototype, X-2, conducted its first flight.
 On 22 October 1965, the X-2 performed a successful transition with a new autopilot system installed.
 The tests were subsequently continued with X-2, which in contrast to X-1 was fitted with afterburners.
 However, the project was cancelled in 1968.
 The proposed VJ 101 D Mach 2 interceptor was never completed.
-Today, VJ 101 C X-2 is on public display at the Deutsches Museum in Munich.
+Today, VJ 101 C X-2 is on public display at the Flugwerft Schleissheim.
 While the VJ 101C did not proceed to production status, various other projects of the era to develop supersonic-capable VTOL fighter aircraft, including the Mirage IIIV and the Hawker Siddeley P.1154 (a supersonic parallel to what would become the Hawker Siddeley Harrier, a subsonic VTOL combat aircraft that reached operational service), ultimately met similar fates.
 The Harrier jump jet and, substantially later, the Lockheed Martin F-35 Lightning II, has since demonstrated the potential of VTOL fighters.